TRAILab/CaDDN/index.md

 <p style="text-align:center;">
     <img src="Visualizations/projection.gif" />
 </p>

-This validates the use of our just right approach, as it places image information in the correct 3D locations while encoding depth estimation uncertainty.
+The **Too Big** approach results in smearing effects, which make accurate object localization challenging.
+The **Too Small** approach results in image features being placed in wrong locations where depth estimation is inaccurate.
+The **Just Right** approach allows for image information to be placed in the correct 3D locations while encoding depth estimation uncertainty.

 ### Depth Distribution Uncertainty
 Finally, we visualize the estimated depth distributions at each depth bin.